top of page

 Registering a Forest Stewardship plan with the Minnesota DNR also qualifies property for enrollment in several tax-incentive programs, such as SFIA and 2C.

-Hello, we can assist landowners with questions about forest management practices.
+Hello, I can assist landowners with questions about forest management practices, help with identifying damaged trees, and write woodland stewardship plans.

 Email seybold.aitkinswcd@gmail.com